rmuxnet/ps4-linux-payloads/README.md

 - **How to use:**
   - **Option 1:** Just run the payload with the desired VRAM size (e.g. `-32mb`, `-64mb`, etc.).
   - **Option 2:** Add the value (e.g. `32`, `64`, `128`, etc.) into your `vram.txt` file to set it manually.
 Don't use these if you plan on gaming or using heavy desktop graphics!

-## Note
+> Note: vram.txt takes priority. if `vram.txt` is present it'll ignore any other payload value you load and use the specified value from `vram.txt`

-* Use .elf`s files instead of .bin whenever possible as they provide a better success rate.
+## Notes
-* Don't use a Baikal payload on a non Baikal console.
+* Use .elf`s files instead of .bin whenever possible.
 * if you need UART just add this to the cmdline i have disabled .... just for now on newer Kernel it doesnt work.

 Aeolia/Belize: ``console=uart8250,mmio32,0xd0340000``